AdobeDocs/analytics.en/help/implement/vars/page-vars/evar.md

 ## Set up eVars in report suite settings

-Before using eVars in your implementation, make sure you configure each eVar in report suite settings.
+Before using eVars in your implementation, make sure that you configure each eVar in report suite settings.
 See [Conversion variables](/help/admin/admin/conversion-var-admin/conversion-var-admin.md) in the Admin guide.

 ## eVars using the Web SDK